 The EUPHEM training forum includes representatives from the EUPHEM training sites.
-Chief coordinators of EUPHEM and EPIET, and the head of ECDC training section are counterpart and participate in the meetings of the forum.
+The Head of EUPHEM and the head of ECDC training section are counterpart and participate in the meetings of the forum.
 The training forum advises ECDC on operational, technical and pedagogical issues regarding the training programme.
-Any major changes to the programme will be consulated with the training forum, alongside with the national microbiology focal points and the ECDC chief microbiologist.
+Any major changes to the programme will be consulted with the training forum, alongside with the national microbiology focal points and the ECDC chief microbiologist.

-4.3.
-Supervision
+4.3 Supervision

 Fellows are placed under the responsibility of a main supervisor who is experienced in public health microbiology in one of the EUPHEM training sites.
 The supervisor must guide and closely follow the fellow during his/her fellowship, acting as his/her mentor.
 An assigned co-supervisor will assist the main supervisor in scientific and practical issues.
-Besides the supervisor and the co-supervisor, scientists responsible for specific projects are available to guide the fellow on selected projects.
-When the main supervisor not having the proven experience m or not wish to provide supervision for epidemiology, a dedicated epidemiology supervisor is assigned to help and supervise the fellows with epidemiological core competencies.
+Besides the main and co-supervisors a dedicated epidemiology supervisor is assigned to help and supervise the fellows with epidemiological core competencies and strengthen the link with epidemiologist in particular with EPIET programme.